- 2021 Doctoral Convocation

 - Doctoral Convocation vs. Plenary Commencement Ceremony

-Please note that the Doctoral Convocation is in addition to and does not replace the University’s Commencement ceremony on Saturday.
+Please note that the Doctoral Convocation is in addition to and does not replace the University’s Commencement ceremony.
+In 2021, no separate doctoral convocation will be held.
 For general information regarding commencement activities see the University website regarding commencement.

 Please e-mail email@example.com or call 713-348-4002 for more information.